If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 of coping, and get creative!

-You should not be meeting and having sex with anyone who doesn’t live in the same house as you.
+If you go into a local lockdown, you should not be meeting and having sex with anyone who doesn’t live in the same house as you, or who isn’t in your support bubble.
 It may be tempting just to see your partner, but by doing that you could be undoing the good work you have done by staying home.

-Let’s say for example, you live with a parent who has visited the supermarket this week.
-Your parent has come into contact with strangers at the supermarket as well as touched the surfaces and products there.
-Your partner also lives with a parent who has done the same.
+Let’s say, for example, that you live with a parent who has visited the supermarket this week.
+Your parent will have come into contact with strangers at the supermarket as well as touched the surfaces and products there.
+Your partner might also live with someone who will have done the same.
 Every time you saw your partner you would be passing on any risks you’ve been exposed to that week, and your partner would be doing the same to you.
 The fewer people you have contact with, the safer you and your household will be.

 It can feel frustrating when you are following the government guidelines and it seems like all your friends aren’t, and it can feel like you are ‘missing out’.
 Just know that by following the rules you are doing your bit to keep everyone safe.

 If you’ve made the decision to stay home and distance yourself from others to keep safe, that is a really responsible choice and you can be proud of yourself for putting everyone’s safety first.